 The Coupé could support two 3.5” Ultraslim Citizen Double Density drives each with their own WD-1770-02 disc controller allowing both drives to operate independently.

-Unformatted capacity 1Mb, formatted as double sided, 80 track per side, 10 sectors per track, to the IBM 3740 standard gives 800kB with 780kB usable after directory space subtracted.
+Unformatted capacity 1Mbyte, when formatted with Samdos as double sided, 80 track per side, 10 sectors per track, to the IBM 3740 standard gives 800kB with 780kB usable after directory space subtracted.

 Having the drive controller within the drive housing meant that the floppy drive connectors could be used for other devices, most notably the ATOM IDE interface.